This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What is Soil Structure?

 Soil structure is how soil particles (sand, silt, and clay) are arranged.
-Soil that has a good structure would empty spaces between these particles.
+Soil that has a good system would empty spaces between these particles.
 This allows air, water, roots, and other organisms to move around easily.

 Soil structure can influence its capability to sustain life and perform important functions like carbon, water, and nutrient cycling.
 Maintaining a good soil structure will allow air and water into the soil, which is essential for the healthy growth of plants.
 A healthy soil structure promotes germination, emergence, crop yields, and grain quality.